nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. KnottyPlanner shows a list of contacts
+2. KnottyPlanners shows a list of contacts
 3. User requests to view all tags for a specific contact
-4. KnottyPlanner shows all tags for that contact
+4. KnottyPlanners shows all tags for that contact

     Use case ends.